kotfu/dye-your-shell/README.md

 `dye-your-shell` installs a command line program named `dye` to do its work.

-`dye` reads a configuration file to define a set of colors, and how to apply those colors to as many command line tools as can support it.
+`dye` reads a configuration file containing a set of colors, and instructions on how to apply those colors to as many command line tools as can support it.
 This configuration file is called a pattern.

-All that hand tweaking in your shell init files can now be replaced with:
+Each command line tool (ie bat, fzf, eza) has it's own set of instructions in the pattern which are powered by an agent, which is included in `dye`.
+This agent knows how to easily apply the colors to that command line tool, for example by setting an environment variable, or executing certain shell commands, or copying a template to a config file.

+Instead of tweaking your collection of bash scripts to create or change all these colors, you now just tell `dye` to apply your pattern.
 ```
 export DYE_PATTERN_FILE=~/.dye/dracula.toml
 source <(dye apply)
 ```

-This changes all your environment variables and other settings for the many shell tools you use to reflect the colors in the theme you have specified.

 ## Pattern Files